 - and making corrections is also simpler (with fewer frustrations and distractions).

 Trados and Dragon

-If you do want to use Trados, you can also dictate the whole segment in the dictation window, but the features of your CAT tool will not work here (so you have no Concordance Search, term base etc.) and the chances are that your source segment will be hidden behind the dictation window.
+If you do want to use Trados, you can also dictate the entire segment in the dictation window, but your CAT functions will not work in that window (so you cannot use the Concordance Search, Terminology Search, etc.) and there is a risk that your source segment will be hidden behind the dictation window.

-Dragon removes the need for certain features, such as the term base, AutoSuggestDictionary and pre-translation.
-That is why a text with a lot of fuzzy matches is also less suitable for use with Dragon.
-I suspect that dictation is still faster than these features, however, but of course that depends on your method: if you use Fragment Assembly in MemoQ, for example, you will benefit less from it than people like myself who prefer to start with a blank segment.
+Dragon renders certain functions such as a term base, AutoSuggestDictionary and pre-translation unnecessary.
+That makes a text with a lot of fuzzy matches less suitable.
+I suspect dictating is still faster than those functions, although a lot will depend on how you go about it: if you use Fragment Assembly in MemoQ, for example, you will find dictation less useful than if you prefer to start from scratch.

-Tourism texts containing the names of many towns and villages can also be a bit of a pain with Dragon.
-Although you can add the names to the lexicon, that is a complete waste of time if they only come up once.
-In that case, it is better just to type them in manually.
+Dragon may also be less helpful in texts for the tourism sector containing the names of many towns and villages.
+Although you can add the names to the lexicon, that might be a waste of time if they only occur once.

 Dragon in figures